apple/turicreate/userguide/object_detection/export-coreml.md

 you started, please look at the the article on [Recognizing Objects in Live Capture](https://developer.apple.com/documentation/vision/recognizing_objects_in_live_capture).

 **Note:** The bounding box object `VNRecognizedObjectObservation.boundingBox` has a different definition from the one used for Turi Create.
-First, the location of the bounding box is defined by the upper-left corner of the rectangle instead of the center.
-Secondly, the location, width, and height for the bounding box are all normalized between [0,1] by the dimensions of the images.
+First, the location is defined by the lower-left corner of the bounding box instead of the center.
+Secondly, the coordinate space has origin located in the lower-left corner of image.
+Third, the location, width, and height for the bounding box are all normalized between [0,1] by the dimensions of the images.

 **Note:** Only models that were exported with *non-maximum suppression* (the default behavior in Turi Create 5.0+) will work with this example app.
 Older models